queueit/knownuserv3

 Implementation

 The KnownUser validation must be done on all requests except requests for static and cached pages, resources like images, css files and ....
-So, if you add the KnownUser validation logic to a central place, then be sure that the Triggers only fire on page requests (including ajax requests) and not on e.g. image.
+So, if you add the KnownUser validation logic to a central place, then make sure that the Triggers only fire on page requests (including ajax requests) and not on e.g. image.

-require_once( __DIR__ .'Models.php');
+require_once( __DIR__ .'/Models.php');

-require_once( __DIR__ .'KnownUser.php');
+require_once( __DIR__ .'/KnownUser.php');

 $configText = file_get_contents('integrationconfig.json');